Bigizic/Bigizic/README.md

-<h2 align="left">Hi 👋!
-My name is Isaac and I'm a computer programmer, from earth, i love to understand how things work.</h2>
+<h2 align="left">Hi i'm Isaac and I'm a computer programmer, i love to understand how things work.</h2>

 ###